PelionIoT/ref-wem-firmware/README.md

     source venv/bin/activate
     ```

+3. Copy your SSH public key to github

+    The build preparation step involves cloning libraries from github using ssh so you need to add an ssh key from your development system to your github account.

 ### Importing `fota-demo`

 Arm Mbed CLI can import the project, along with the Arm Mbed OS codebase and all dependent device drivers.